camwebb/akflora/pages_md/blog3.md

 % Modeling names

+One of the key steps in data modelling - how much detail to keep.
+With names, single table?: GoodName Syn SpellinvariationNotes...
+But... one of our key goals is to keep all provenance information.
+So need to keep each name and statments about that name.

+Expands to Network!

+(Aside, graph DBs?
+CioPatra)

+But can be done with recursive SQL.

 Fork in the road - how much complexity to keep.
 All of it, at first.

 Engine?
 GraphDB (gremlin... ugh, new complex).
 Go with RDF - I know